-1.1a Legal Counsel: The TPB will retain independent legal counsel to render legal advice related to transportation issues and any activities related to subtask 1.1.
+The TPB will retain independent legal counsel to render legal advice related to transportation issues and any activities related to subtask 1.1.
 These costs are independent of legal expenses that may be included as part of the fiscal agent's indirect costs.

+Subtask 1.2: Public Participation

-1.2 Public Participation: This activity supports the implementation of the Public Participation Plan to include the conduct of community outreach and public meetings/hearings as needed with emphasis on Environmental Justice populations and the development/review processes of the Transportation Improvement Program, Metropolitan Transportation Plan and other planning products; development and use of questionnaires, online surveys, and other participation techniques; and provide bilingual materials and translations as appropriate; staff time spent responding to Open Records Requests; development of the quarterly MPO newsletter; management of social media accounts.
+This activity supports the implementation of the Public Participation Plan to include the conduct of community outreach and public meetings/hearings as needed with emphasis on Environmental Justice populations and the development/review processes of the TIP, MTP and other planning products; development and use of questionnaires, online surveys, and other participation techniques; and provide bilingual materials and translations as appropriate; staff time spent responding to Open Records Requests; development of the quarterly MPO newsletter; management of social media accounts.
 General Planning Consultant contract resources are anticipated to be used to support this task.

-Sun Metro conducts its own public awareness and public participation opportunities that provide complete information, timely public notice, and reasonable public access to crucial decisions, and supports early and continuing involvement of the public for large scale projects and major service changes such as new or enhanced services (RTS, new routes, etc.) and fare adjustments.
+Sun Metro: Sun Metro conducts its own public awareness and public participation opportunities that provide complete information, timely public notice, and reasonable public access to crucial decisions, and supports early and continuing involvement of the public for large scale projects and major service changes such as new or enhanced services (RTS, new routes, etc.) and fare adjustments.

-El Paso County continues to conduct its own public awareness and public participation opportunities from the beginning of transit planning studies, projects, and proposed service improvements through its completion with timely public notice and reasonable public access to crucial decisions.
+EP County Transit: El Paso County continues to conduct its own public awareness and public participation opportunities from the beginning of transit planning studies, projects, and proposed service improvements through its completion with timely public notice and reasonable public access to crucial decisions.

-1.3 Title VI Civil Rights/Environmental Justice (EJ) Activities: This activity supports monitoring and evaluating Title VI/EJ guidance and requirements, developing and implementing documents and procedures to ensure EPMPO's plans, programs and activities comply with Title VI/EJ guidance and requirements, collecting and analyzing data related to minority, low income, limited English proficiency and other populations vulnerable to potential disproportional adverse impacts from the planned transportation system and transportation projects.
-Implementing the Limited English Proficiency Plan and updating that plan as needed
+Subtask 1.3: Title VI Civil Rights/Environmental Justice (EJ) Activities

+This activity supports monitoring and evaluating Title VI/EJ guidance and requirements, developing and implementing documents and procedures to ensure EPMPO's plans, programs and activities comply with Title VI/EJ guidance and requirements, collecting and analyzing data related to minority, low income, limited English proficiency and other populations vulnerable to potential disproportional adverse impacts from the planned transportation system and transportation projects.
+Implementing the Limited English Proficiency Plan and updating that plan every three years.

-Sun Metro will continue to comply with TITLE VI and other federal programs such as Disadvantaged Business Enterprise (DBE), Equal Employment Opportunity (EEO), etc. Sun Metro provides a dedicated staff member to oversee Title VI related matters and corresponding documents, policies and procedures, as required.
+Sun Metro: Sun Metro will continue to comply with TITLE VI and other federal programs such as Disadvantaged Business Enterprise (DBE), Equal Employment Opportunity (EEO), etc. Sun Metro provides a dedicated staff member to oversee Title VI related matters and corresponding documents, policies, and procedures, as required.
 It is also part of new operator training.

-El Paso County will continue to comply with Title VI and other federal programs such as Disadvantaged Business Enterprises (DBE), Equal Employment Opportunity (EEO), etc. El Paso County provides dedicated staff members to oversee Title VI related matters and corresponding documents, policies, and procedures, as required.
+EP County Transit: El Paso County will continue to comply with Title VI and other federal programs such as Disadvantaged Business Enterprises (DBE), Equal Employment Opportunity (EEO), etc. El Paso County provides dedicated staff members to oversee Title VI related matters and corresponding documents, policies, and procedures, as required.

+Subtask 1.4: Professional Development

-1.4 Professional Development: The EPMPO will organize training sessions for the Transportation Policy Board and subcommittee members, and to local governments and participating agencies.
+The EPMPO will organize training sessions for the Transportation Policy Board and subcommittee members, and to local governments and participating agencies.
 Transportation planning funds will be used for staff members of the EPMPO to attend transportation planning and professional development conferences, workshops, and training including travel.
 For out of state travel, the EPMPO will seek prior TxDOT or NMDOT approval as appropriate.
 EPMPO staff will attend relevant trainings provided by, but not limited, to the following associations:

-- American Association of State Highway and Transportation Officials (AASHTO) - Association of Governmental Accountants (AGA) - American Planning Association - American Public Transportation Association (APTA) - Association of Metropolitan Planning Organization (AMPO) - Congress for the New Urbanism (CNU) - Decision Lens - Environmental Systems Research Institute (ESRI) - Federal Highway Administration (FHWA) - Institute of Transportation Engineers (ITE) - National Highway Institute (NHI)
+- American Association of State Highway and Transportation Officials (AASHTO)

+- Association of Governmental Accountants (AGA)

+- American Planning Association

+- American Public Transportation Association (APTA)

+- Association of Metropolitan Planning Organization (AMPO)

+- Congress for the New Urbanism (CNU)

+- Decision Lens

+- Environmental Systems Research Institute (ESRI)

+- Federal Highway Administration (FHWA)

+- Federal Transit Administration (FTA)

+- Institute of Transportation Engineers (ITE)

+- National Highway Institute (NHI)

 - New Mexico Department of Transportation (NMDOT)

 - Texas Department of Transportation (TxDOT)

 - Transportation Research Board (TRB)

 - National Transit Institute (NTI)

 - Walk/Bike Places